Altinn/altinn-studio-docs/content/broker/user-guides/get-started/service-owner/_index.en.md

 ## 2. Perform common steps for API Key and Maskinporten Client

-Perform steps [1](../common-steps/_index.en.md#1-get-an-altinn-api-key) and [2](../common-steps/_index.en.md#2-register-your-maskinporten-client-with-correct-scopes) under common steps mentioned above.
+Perform steps 1 and 2 of the [Common Get started steps](../common-steps) if you have not already done so.

 ## 3. Register a Resource in Altinn Resource Registry